1993 Deutsche Strassenmeisterschaft

 Bimota Tesi 1D; Bimota YB4EI; Ducati 750 SS; Ducati 851; Ducati 888; Honda CBR600F; Honda RC30; Honda VFR750F; Kawasaki ZXR750; Kawasaki ZZR600; Norton F1; Suzuki GSX-R750; Suzuki RF600; Yamaha FZ750; Yamaha FZR600; Yamaha OW01; Yamaha YZF750.

-Only riders in possession of a National A licence issued by the Oberste Motorradsport-Kommission (OMK) or an FIM International Licence are eligible to compete.
+Only riders in possession of a National A or International licence issued by the Oberste Motorradsport-Kommission (OMK) or an FIM International Licence are eligible to compete.

 At least 2 official qualifying sessions of 40 minutes each or 3 sessions of 20 minutes each.
 Riders may be split into two groups (odd and even bike numbers) if the number of entries exceeds a circuit's maximum competitor capacity.
 Each rider's fastest lap time from any session is taken as their qualification time.
 The maximum lap time required to qualify will be equal to 120% of the fastest time overall or within each group, and riders may also be required to complete a minimum number of timed laps.
 Grid positions will be allocated to only the maximum number of riders allowed to start at each circuit.